What Is Sallow Skin? All of Your Questions, Answered

-Your face wash is the start of it all, so it makes sense to pick one that’s up to snuff.
-Make sure the formula you choose will effectively cleanse your skin of pore-clogging impurities without stripping your skin of natural oils.
+Your face wash is the start of it all, so it’s important you find a formula that works for your skin type.
+You want a cleanser that effectively cleanses your skin of pore-clogging impurities without stripping it of natural oils.

-Dr. Turbeville recommends applying an antixodiant vitamin C product to help “protect [your] surface skin cells”.
-As a reminder, vitamin C can help neutralize free radical damage and ward off signs of environmentally-induced aging.
+Dr. Turbeville recommends applying an antioxidant vitamin C product, such as Vichy LiftActiv Vitamin C Serum, to help protect your surface skin cells.
+Vitamin C can help neutralize free-radical damage and ward off signs of environmentally-induced aging.

 Every skin-care routine requires sun protection.
-Every morning, be sure to apply a broad-spectrum sunscreen with an SPF value of 15 or higher.
-And don’t forget to reapply at least every 2 hours.
+Every morning, be sure to apply a broad-spectrum sunscreen with an SPF 15 or higher.
+To keep your skin protected throughout the day, don’t forget to reapply at least every two hours.

 If you haven’t started using retinol yet, now’s the time to do so.
-Retinol is a multi-tasking ingredient lauded for its ability to help address a wide range of skin concerns from improving an uneven skin tone to reducing the appearance of wrinkles and fine lines.
-Start with a lower concentration of retinol—like SkinCeuticals Retinol 0.5—to build up your tolerance, especially if it’s your first time using retinol or it’s been a while since you last incorporated it into your routine.
-Since retinol can induce skin sensitivity to sunlight, it’s important to always apply broad spectrum sunscreen during daytime hours.
+Retinol is a multi-tasking ingredient lauded for its ability to help address a wide range of skin concerns, from improving an uneven skin tone to reducing the appearance of wrinkles and fine lines.
+Start with a low dosage, like SkinCeuticals Retinol 0.5, to build up your tolerance if you’re new to the ingredient.
+Just remember that because retinol can increase skin sensitivity to sunlight, it’s important to always apply broad-spectrum sunscreen during daytime hours.